ramkrivas/ramkrivas/README.md

 💻 A Software Engineer from India

-🏆 Currently working for Siemens Healthineers in Bangalore ⛵ 🚲 as Software Architect / Lead Programmer 🖥️
+🏆 Currently working for Siemens Healthineers in Bangalore ⛵ 🚲 as Software Architect / Senior Programmer 🖥️

 ❤️ I love building web apps 🌐 with JavaScript